The evolution of accretor stars in binary systems due to accretion of increasingly helium-rich material

-When the primary star exceeds its Roche lobe during its main sequence, it begins to efficiently transfer material onto the secondary.
-This mass transfer shrinks the orbital separation of the binary by about 20 per cent, and causes the secondary to swell and fill its own Roche lobe, forming a contact binary.
-The evolution around the contact phase is shown in \autoref{fig:detailed_model_profile}, and over the entire evolution in \autoref{fig:detailed_model_profile_modelnum}.
+When the primary star exceeds its Roche lobe during its main sequence, it begins to efficiently transfer material to the secondary star.
+This mass transfer shrinks the orbital separation of the binary by about 23~per~cent and causes the secondary to swell and fill its own Roche lobe, forming a contact binary.
+The evolution in the lead up to, during, and immediately after the contact phase is shown in \Cref{fig:detailed_model_profile}.
 Notably, when the system becomes a contact binary, the separation shrinks dramatically owing to conservation of angular momentum.
-This results in a final period of $\sim\SI{2.6}{\days}$.
+This results in a final period of $\sim\SI{2.8}{\days}$.

-As a potential formation channel of LSS 3074 \richardsEldridgep{}, this contact binary phase is not unexpected.
-However, the intensity of the mass transfer in the immediate lead-up to this phase does cause helium-rich material to be exposed from the core of the donor star, which is then accreted by its companion.
-This causes a change in the radii of both stars.

-On the one hand, because the donor star is being stripped and has thus lost material, its radius shrinks to as it attempts to re-establish equilibrium.
-On the other hand, as shown in \autoref{tab:binary_configuration_parameters}, the accretor remains at a roughly constant radius throughout this contact phase, decreasing by only $\sim\SI{0.3}{\rsun}$ or 2.7 per cent.
-There are two reasons for the constancy of the radius:

-\begin{enumerate} \item Firstly, throughout the contact phase, the masses begin to equalise as the binary becomes tighter, with a final mass ratio of $q \approx 0.93$ (compared to $q \approx 0.41$ prior to the contact phase).
-This rising mass ratio and shrinking of the orbit effectively balance each other out, such that the accretor's Roche lobe follows an approximately constant contour along $R_\text{RL}(q, a)$ according to \citet{Eggleton:1983}. \item Secondly, the RLOF prescription in \autoref{eq:accretion_ML_rate} reasonably aggressively forces a star to remain within its Roche lobe, via the factor of $k=10^3$ in the equation.
-It is possible for this prescription to generate binaries that substantially overfill $\mathcal{L}_1$, and even to fill $\mathcal{L}_2$, however this generally requires tighter binaries than considered here. \end{enumerate}
+Because of the short initial period of the binary, this stellar model is an example of a system that experiences a contact phase.